Muennighoff/vilio/SCORE_REPRO.md

 ## Individual Model Pretraining, Training & Inference

 The below combines both training & inference.
 For inference-only scroll to the bottom.
 Refer to the hm_pipeline notebook under `vilio/notebooks` for an example of running training & inference for all models.
+I also uploaded the notebook to kaggle [here](https://www.kaggle.com/muennighoff/hm-pipeline) where I already downloaded all the pretrained models.
+In order to run it though the models need to be split up.
 <br><br>
 ### 1. PyTorch / D O U V X
 Make sure we have 5 jsonl files, 4 tsv files, 1 lmdb file and 1 img folder under `vilio/data`